Hyloicus crassistriga Rothschild & Jordan, 1903, Novit. zool. 9 (suppl.): 119 (key), 145. Type locality: Japan.

 Antenna thickened distally, with a large brown patch over the greater part of the dorsal surface.
 Body upperside pale brown, palest laterally; a black oblique line on each side runs obliquely from the antennal base to the collar; the edge of the collar and upper edge of mesothoracic tegula broadly black, especially the tegula.
 Abdomen upperside with a black mesial line and black lateral patches.
 Proboscis short and weak.
 Palpus slender, rough-haired; first segment pale.
 Fore- and midtibiae with very few spines apically.
 Paronychium without lobes.

-In the female genitalia, ostial plate similar to that of Sphinx ligustri.
+In the female genitalia, ostial plate similar to that of Sphinx ligustri Linnaeus.
 Ostium proximal, a small folded ridge proximal to it, continued on both sides to the apex of the plate as a longitudinal fold.

 Although most adults have been caught between mid July and mid August, the presence of individuals from mid May to early June indicate two generations per year (Masui, 2012).

 LARVA: 60mm.
-In the final instar similar to the green form of Sphinx pinastri, but more robust and lacking the fine, dark, encircling segmental lines.
+In the final instar similar to the green form of Hyloicus pinastri, but more robust and lacking the fine, dark, encircling segmental lines.
 Laterally apple-green with fine yellow spotting.
-A broken, brilliant white, dorso-lateral band runs from the head to the final segment, and there is a similar ventro-lateral band.
+On each side, a broken, brilliant white, dorso-lateral band runs from the head to the final segment, and there is a similar ventro-lateral band.
 A broader, reddish-brown dorsal band is present, also running from the head to the final segment.
-This is bordered on either side by a broken, brilliant white band.
+This is bordered on either side by another broken, brilliant white (upper) dorso-lateral band.
 The dark reddish-brown, granular horn is situated within the dark dorsal band.
 Head oval, beige, with two vertical, mid-brown/orange-yellow cheek stripes and two dark-brown face stripes.
 Anal flap and terminal claspers reddish-brown.
 Spiracles dull orange.

 Larval hostplants.
 Larvae have been found on pines (Pinus sp.), but there are also records from Larix and Abies (Masui, 2012), particularly Abies firma (Nakajima, 2013).

-Endemic to the mountains of Honshu, Shikoku and Kyushu, Japan.
+Endemic to the mountains of Hokkaido, Honshu, Shikoku and Kyushu, Japan.